The policy is structured so you can quickly find answers to the questions which interest you the most.

 How do we use the information we collect?

 We use your personal information for a variety of purposes.
+In all such instances, we will not disclose any identifiable information about you, your respondents, or your company.
 In each case, the information we collect and hold is reasonably necessary for our business, including providing you with the services you would expect from us.
 We use your personal information to:

 - Create an account with us: We need to collect and use your personal information to allow you to create an account and log in to that account.